Hofn+blog+post+signed+%28c%29+%40stewgetsbuckets+%281+of+1%29-7.jpg

 Descending into Zermatt via cable car, August 2025.

-We entered Swiss territory via cable-car after a long hike, with one more short one ahead of us.
-The lift dropped off in the hills just above town and we made our way down the rest of the mountain, peeling layers off in the afternoon sun.
+We entered Swiss territory via cable-car after a long hike, with one last haul head of us.
+The lift dropped us off in the hills just above town and we made our way down the rest of the mountain, peeling layers off in the afternoon sun.
 Real life Lincoln-Log cabins, new and ancient, dotted the hills.
-Each had it’s own splash of color, whether it be flower boxes, shudder paint, umbrellas or all-three.
+Each had it’s own splash of color, whether it be flower boxes, shudder paint, umbrellas or all three.
 There was a very unique aesthetic to the entire place.

 I ran into a guy wearing a Buffalo Bills hat on the way down, and assuming he was American asked if he was all the way out here from Buffalo.